-We have never said we have fixed all roads in the country - Roads minister
+We have never said we have fixed all roads in the country - Roads Minister

 • But, he added that with a clear focus, the government is fixing all the roads, one at a time

-Roads and Highways minister, Kwesi Amoako Attah, has insisted that never has anybody from government stated that they have completed construction on all roads in Ghana.
+Roads and Highways Minister, Kwasi Amoako-Attah, has insisted that never has anybody from government stated that they have completed construction on all roads in Ghana.

 He explained that there exists bad roads in Ghana as well as very good roads and so it is not true that anybody in the Nana Addo Dankwa Akufo-Addo led government has said that Ghana's roads have all been fixed.